Michael-Darmody/CV/README.md

 - XP values
 - OOP, TDD, MVC, DDD
 - Ruby, Rails, JavaScript

+A large emphasis is placed on self-directed learning and the growth mindset to produce software engineers who are able to adapt to new languages, concepts & environments, and continue to grow throughout their career.

 #### Queen Mary's College, Basingstoke (September '12 - June '14)